Brewing of beer dates back thousands of years to the origins of humankind.

 Willingham Craft Beer is another example of a recently incorporated CIC, set up to run a village craft beer festival.

-More information about social enterprise and CICs can be found on the CIC Regulator's website.
+You can find more information about social enterprise and CICs on the CIC Regulator's website.

 I’m off for a pint.